Donders-Institute/project_storage_provisioning/doc/user_guid.md

-# Managing accessing permission of sharing project data
+# Managing access permission of project data

 At DCCN, researches are organised as projects.
-Data related to the project is centrally organized in a directory (a.k.a. the project directory) on the central storage.
+Data related to the project is centrally organized in a so-called _project directory_ on the central storage.
 The path to the project directory adopts the naming convention:

 ```bash
 /projects/<the_project_id>